-At eXtension, we define innovation as creativity applied to produce positive impacts.
-The purpose of eXtension and its projects, teams, and futuring research is to help Cooperative Extension professionals make visible and measurable impacts by identifying, incubating, lifting up and fostering innovation to accelerate the adoption of innovation.
+The purpose of eXtension and its projects, teams, and futuring research is to help Cooperative Extension professionals make visible and measurable impacts by identifying, incubating, lifting up and fostering “thinking and working differently” to accelerate the adoption of innovation.

 The goal is to provide safe, structured venues for “experimenters” to create and test new ideas. eXtension provides a structure for them to share and to identify intersections among their efforts and ideas that suggest further opportunities.
 In short, we operate as a dynamic liquid network that facilitates both focus and agility for participating experimenters.